The COVID-19 crisis has presented many challenges for businesses. But that shouldn’t discourage you from starting your own business.

 5. Keep it professional

-From the get-go, set up a business bank account with a pot for tax so you can keep your business accounts and personal finances separate.
+From the get-go, set up a business bank account so you can keep your business accounts and personal finances separate.
 This will enable you to track your income and outgoings more easily and make it easier when it comes to submitting a tax return each year.

 6. Go digital